Last Updated on May 11, 2022

 I did a quick internet search to see what women who drank midwives’ brew to help them induce labor at home thought of the drink.

-Not only were there a TON of forums touting the brew’s contraction-stimulating effects, but also several video logs of women going through labor after taking the drink.
+Not only were there a TON of forums touting the brew’s contraction-stimulating effects, but also several video logs of women going through active labor after taking the drink.
 Overall, the consensus seemed to be that, while midwives’ brew tasted less than stellar, the drink did work!

 What To Expect and BabyCenter have quite active chat forums discussing midwives’ brew.
 Do know, these forums are other mothers talking about their own experiences, not scientific research or medical advice.